winitzki/scall/tutorial/programming_dhall.md

 Pair : ∀(a : Type) → ∀(b : Type) → Type
 ```

-Dhall does not support the Haskell-like concise definition syntax such as  `f x = x + 1`, where the argument is given on the left-hand side and types are inferred automatically.
+Dhall does not support a Haskell-like concise definition syntax such as  `f x = x + 1`, where the argument is given on the left-hand side and all types are inferred automatically.
-Dhall functions need to be written via a `λ` symbol with an explicit type annotation:
+Dhall functions need to be written via `λ` symbols and explicit type annotations:

 ```dhall
 let f = λ(x : Natural) → x + 1
 ```

-In Dhall, the standard `map` function for `List` values has the type signature:
+As a further example, conider the standard `map` function for `List`.
+The type signature is:

 ```dhall
 List/map: ∀(a : Type) → ∀(b : Type) → (a → b) → List a → List b
 ```

-When applying this function, the code must specify both type parameters `a`, `b`:
+When applying this function, the code must specify both type parameters (`a`, `b`):

 ```dhall
 let List/map = https://prelude.dhall-lang.org/List/map